zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

 Note that the deployment name is added as a prefix of the control script name.

+The logrotate file is in the logrotate.d directory:

+    >>> ls(root, 'etc', 'logrotate.d')
+    -  myapp-run-instance

 The configuration files have changed to reflect the deployment
 locations: